-The George Municipality will not split a municipal account as a result of multiple ownership and will hold the owners jointly and severally liable for payment.
+The George Municipality will not split a municipal account because of multiple ownership and will hold the owners jointly and severally liable for payment.

 PROPERTY RATES POLICY

 This Policy is effective from the date of approval by the Council, as per the approved system of Delegations of the George Municipality.